dustij/dustij/README.md

 - **Libraries & Tools**: pandas, NumPy, PyAutoGUI, OpenCV, PyQt5, Drizzle ORM, SQLite, MySQL, PostgreSQL

 ## ✨ My Approach
 When I work on a project, my goal is to quickly find a solution and get something up and running.
 Seeing things in action fuels my creativity and helps me improve.
 I'm a big fan of refactoring and even starting over when I find a better way forward.
-I also love using tools like ChatGPT to help with writing documentation, planning features, and debugging code (Even for this readme 👀).
+I also love using tools like ChatGPT to help with writing documentation, planning features, and debugging code (maybe even had a little help with this README 👀).

 ## 🌐 Let's Connect
 - **LinkedIn**: [Dusti Johnson](https://www.linkedin.com/in/dusti-johnson/)